jooyounggkim/jooyounggkim.github.io/_projects/p89_random_forest_trees.md

     to get a general idea.

-  - You might notice that the ridgeplots are not entirely continuous (e.g. Duster 260).
+  - You might notice that the ridgeplots are not entirely continuous (e.g. Merc 240D).
 This is aesthetics and you can adjust the threshold of what to show with the `rel_min_height` parameter.

   - If you have categorical variables in your QRF, you will need to